kubatyszko/SD-SCSI/README.md

 - Put together most of the PCB, leaving out the SCSI drivers (74F06)
 - Flash the firmware and check if it basically works
 - Solder the 74F06 in place
-- Configuring the adapter for your needs
+- Configure the adapter for your needs

 Make the PCB
 ----------------------------------------